paulanicioli/ironhack-project-module-3-front/README.md

-# Listo Marketplace - API Aplication
+# Listo Marketplace - Frontend Aplication

 Listo is a marketplace platform.